marcoXbresciani/TKCompanionApp/README.md

 You should have received a copy of the GNU General Public License along with TKCompanionApp.
 If not, see <https://www.gnu.org/licenses/>.
 ```
+See `LICENSES` folder or `COPYING` file, for the whole license text.

 This document-specific license, in brief:
 [![FSFAP](https://img.shields.io/badge/license-FSFAP-lightgrey)](https://www.gnu.org/prep/maintain/html_node/License-Notices-for-Other-Files.html)